 Chris Waller is a governor of America's Federal Reserve, where he has sat on the board since 2020.
 He has worked in the Fed system since 2009 and was previously an academic.
 He is a monetary-policy expert.

-In October 2025 Waller alarmed bankers by suggesting more firms might gain access to the Federal Reserve's payment rails, in the context of cryptocurrency regulation.
+In late 2025 Mr Waller alarmed bankers by suggesting more firms might gain access to the Fed's payment rails, in the context of cryptocurrency regulation.
 He later walked back the statement, saying holders of such Fed accounts would still need bank charters.